-For the purposes of transparency, we enclose below a schedule of estimated fees for Direct Access clients, namely members of the public who instruct barristers directly and not via a solicitor or other authorised litigator.
+For transparency, we enclose below a schedule of estimated fees for Direct Access clients, namely members of the public who instruct barristers directly and not via a solicitor or other authorised litigator.

-The actual amounts to be charged can only be determined upon the proper evaluation of the case by the senior clerk.
-This process will involve you having to provide the senior clerk with certain information and documentation before a decision as to whether to accept your case can be taken.
-Please note there is no obligation on Chambers or the barrister to accept a case via Direct Access.
+The actual amounts to be charged can only be determined upon the senior practice manager’s proper evaluation of the case.
+This process will involve you having to provide the practice manager with certain information and documentation before deciding whether to accept your case.
+Please note that Chambers or the barrister is not obligated to accept a case via Direct Access.
 Barristers are entitled to decline to accept a case via Direct Access.

 The following table applies specifically to cases concerning financial disputes in divorce.
 The fees shown are estimates only.
 Our actual charges could be higher.

-Our most commonly used pricing models are fixed fees based on hourly rates so we will estimate in advance the likely hours of work needed to deliver the required service – such estimate will be made solely on the information provided by the client.
+Our most commonly used pricing models are fixed fees based on hourly rates, so we will estimate in advance the hours of work needed to deliver the required service – such an estimate will be made solely on the information provided by the client.

 Direct Access – Financial Disputes in Divorce

 Our barristers can advise you if you and your former partner cannot agree on financial matters during or after a divorce.
 For example, you may not be able to agree on how assets should be divided, whether to sell your home or other assets, maintenance payments and pension sharing.